Joy has helped raise and butcher poultry for 20 years, including chickens, ducks, geese, guineas & turkeys. The journey has been delightful!

 They can now pick their own greens.
 Chicks can be great weed whackers!
-They now eat from the two long feeders plus some round rubber feed pans, and consume 25 lbs. of grain per day.
+They now eat from the two long feeders plus some round rubber feed pans, and consume 25 pounds of grain per day.

 Although these chicks are more active than some previous batches, they still tire easily.
 Here they are shown resting half-way up their ramp.

-Week Six: Some Are Ready to Roast
+Week 6: Some Chickens Are Ready to Roast

-Chickens have no manners and crowd into their feed pans, pecking and shoving.
+Many chickens have no manners and crowd into their feed pans, pecking and shoving.
 Miss Heather cleans their house every 24 hours, and they require 1 1/2 to 2 hours of care per day.

 Week 7: Stiff Legs and Lots of Feed